 For adding an explanatory variable to the regression model, the adjusted R-Squared is used.
 The number of explanatory variables affects the value of the adjusted R-Squared.
 However, there is an addition of statistical penalty for each new predictor variable that is present in the regression model.

 Just like the R-Squared, the adjusted R Squared can be used for the calculation of the proportion of variation that is cased by the explanatory variables.

 Here, n represents the number of observations and k represents the number of parameters.

-- Linearity – Assumes a linear relationship between the dependent and independent variables.
-Because it treats the predictor variables as fixed values (see above), linearity is really only a restriction on the parameters.
+- Linearity – With this, there is an assumption of a linear relationship between the dependent and the independent variables.
+Since the predictor variables are treated like fixed values, the linearity is based on restriction of the parameters.
+Assume a linear relationship between the dependent and independent variables because it treats the predictor variables as fixed values (see above), linearity is really only a restriction on the parameters.

 - Independence – This assumes that the errors of the response variables are uncorrelated with each other.